green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

 - `services` - Handles the orchestration of containers
 - `flow` - Handles the interaction with the containers

 Its format is an extended subset of the [Docker Compose Specification](https://docs.docker.com/compose/compose-file/), which means that we keep the same format, but disallow some options and also add some exclusive options to our tool.
- However keys that have the same name are also identical (but maybe limited) in function.
+However keys that have the same name are also identical in function - thought potentially with some limitations.

 At the beginning of the file you should specify `name`, `author`, `version` and `architecture`.
 These will help you later on distinguish which version of the software was certified if you use the repository url multiple times in the certification process.

-Supported architecture for the moment is only **linux**.
+**Linux** is currently the only supported architecture.

 Please note that when running the measurement you can supply an additional name, which can and should be different from the name in the `usage_scenario.yml`.

-The idea is to have a name for the `usage_scenario.yml` and one for the specific measurement run.
+The idea is to have a general name for the `usage_scenario.yml` and another one for the specific measurement run.

-Example for start of `usage_scenario.yml`
+Example for the start of a `usage_scenario.yml`
 ```bash
 ---
 name: My Hugo Test